 The role of native tools

 One answer is straightforward, in that your overspend is the CSP’s profit.
 Another take is that CSPs are incentivized to hold onto you as a customer and grow the revenue associated with your account.
-Although they may want to help you optimize costs, they aren’t able to build the tools necessary to do so and organizations struggle to trust their business metrics and data to a CSP.
+Although they may want to help you optimize costs, they aren’t able to build the tools necessary to do so.
+As a result, organizations struggle to trust their business metrics and data to a CSP.
 Anecdotally, 94% of organizations report that they are still wasting money in the cloud.

-While there is insight to be gained and the native cloud cost management tools are better than doing nothing, these free tools come at a price.
+While the native cloud cost management tools are better than doing nothing, these free tools come at a price.
 The cost you pay as a customer is lock-in, degraded visibility, and potentially less-optimized calculations for financial instruments recommended to you.
 You are left to rely on the CSP’s recommendations for savings, which may lack the overall context needed to make robust decisions and in the end be the wrong investment for you.
 If you disagree with this, ask yourself: Have you ever verified the numbers behind these recommendations?
 Has your billing data ever been inaccurate?
 Do you know how to verify it and know if it’s been inaccurate?

 When to use native tools